 Two types of schedule mode are offered: Always and Only during time frame.
 You can select Always to activate microSD/SD card or Network Share Recording all the time.
 Or, select a set of schedule from the time frame blank, check specific weekdays and setup the start time (hour:minute) and time period (hour:minute) to activate the recording at certain time frames.
 The setting range for the duration time is from 00:00 to 168:59.
-Please click on Save to save the setup.

 To delete a schedule, select one from the schedule list, and click Delete.